“I saved over $900 heating and cooling costs in my first year. How did I do that?”

 Some customers repair their old unit and some choose to replace it.
-If a customer chooses to replace their system they are now faced with an abundance of options and again, each homeowner has to find comfort in a decision.
+If a customer chooses to replace their HVAC system they are now faced with an abundance of options and again, each homeowner has to find comfort in a decision.

 Today’s topic is a discussion on which system of the Trane brand is best.
 We documented energy bills for a year, replaced the equipment with a Trane unit of our liking, and then documented the energy bills thereafter.

-The main reason we choose to carry Trane’s 18 seer variable speed system is because this system can reduce and increase speed, which saves you money on your HVAC system in the long run.
+The main reason we choose to carry Trane’s 18 seer variable speed unit is because this system can reduce and increase speed, which saves you money on your HVAC system in the long run.

-On a 100 degree summer day you probably want your air conditioning system running at full speed, however, if it is only 80-degrees outside your system is wasting energy by running at full speed.
+On a 100 degree Charleston, SC summer day you probably want your air conditioning system running at full speed, however, if it is only 80-degrees outside your system is wasting energy by running at full speed.

 The variable speed system will automatically adjust its speed to help save you electricity.
 In addition to energy savings, the system will do a better job dehumidifying the air in your home and maintain a more stable consistent temperature throughout the day.